 Enter the appropriate rating for each comment you received and write an explanation of the rating you provided, including suggestions about how the reviewer could have offered more helpful and specific feedback.
 Be sure to click on the Save or Submit button when finished.

-For the fuller picture of how your document was rated according to the rubric, scroll down the Back-Evaluation screen to see the average ratings you received and the comments and back-evaluations.
+For the fuller picture of how your document was rated according to the rubric, scroll down the Provide Feedback screen to see the average ratings you received and the comments and back-evaluations.
 Use this feedback to see how your document performed according to the rubric and to gain suggestions for how to improve future submissions.

 After you have completed your feedback, you have finished all of the tasks for the assignment.
 If you completed all of the Feedback, you should receive a 100% for the feedback task grade.
 There is no late period for feedback; as soon as the feedback deadline passes, the grades are calculated.

 For more information about how grades are generated, see Grades in Peerceptiv.
 Read Understand and Improve Your Reviewing Grade for tips about how to use the comments you receive to make future assignments better.